codekoch/mediakit_x86/README.md

 > sudo shutdown -r now
 - Choose default panel when asked for
 - Customize everything according to your needs
-- Open a terminal and save the current account settings
+- Open a terminal, save the current account settings and restart system
 > su

 > sudo /etc/init.d/resethomedir.sh save

+> sudo shutdown -r now
 - Have fun with your new mediakit
 ## Hints
 - All changes done by user mk are deleted at startup